Appalalala/SC1015-Mini-Project/README.md

 To accurately classify the Heart Attack Risk (0 or 1) of an individual based on these factors using Machine Learning

 ## Machine Learning Models
+   -We decided to use these 4 machine learning models to be able to predict Heart Attack Risk based on the factors of Income, Systolic Blood Pressure, Cholesterol and Medication Use which are our predictor variables.
+We did that by first splitting the train and test data randomly in a 70/30 split respectively and then using these models to learn from our train data and to see if it would be able to accurately predict our test data.
 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/980361b3-e2e8-44aa-aae3-b40abdb0fcc8" width ="600">

 ## 1.Linear Regression